 How to sell on Facebook Marketplace the right way

-When Facebook launched Facebook Marketplace back in 2016, it was created with exactly what businesses and communities in mind.
+When Facebook launched Facebook Marketplace back in 2016, it was created with businesses and communities in mind.
 For example, think yard sales and spring cleaning: the cyclical offloading of outgrown baby clothes, overly niche kitchen appliances, and that couch you used to love so much.

 Like its primitive cousin, craigslist, much of the transactions on Facebook Marketplace took place close to home.
 Unlike craigslist, the Facebook App had a modern, connected marketplace platform that could grow.
+Now, it has become an essential part of every startup online store to learn how to sell on Facebook Marketplace.

 Using a marketplace was simple.
 Sellers would put a price to sell items on Facebook Marketplace, connect with interested buyers who would search for that item, and even message buy and sell groups while they were at it.
 It’s no surprise the concept took off.